Administration

 Mrs. Diller attended Taylor University for Elementary Education.
 She previously taught homeschool co-op classes for over 10 years and has been at WHCA for five years.
 She enjoys teaching science, history, geography and many other subjects.
 She has been tutoring with the Barton System for four years.
 Mrs. Diller has worked with special needs students in a variety of settings during her teaching time.
 She has six children, two of whom attend West Highland.
 She is a huge supporter of our robotics programs and is currently the head coach for junior high and an assistant coach for the high school and upper elementary teams.

-Mrs. Nunneley has a Bachelor of Science degree in Chemistry and Biology, with a minor in Math and graduate courses in Analytical Chemistry.
+Mrs. Nunneley has a B.S. degree in Chemistry and Biology, with a minor in Math and graduate courses in Analytical Chemistry.
 Throughout college, she taught general science labs and tutored.
-Her work experience includes six years as an Analytical Chemist in Research and Development, Supervisor of a manufacturing/product development lab for two years, and was a substitute teacher for 3 years.
-In addition, she served for three years on the board of a charitable organization, Yokohama International Women's Club, while living in Japan.
-She has also served as a group leader and children's leader for many years for Bible Study Fellowship International in both the USA and Japan.
-She has taught 3rd/4th grade at WHCA for 4 years.
-It is her endeavor to not only provide an excellent education, but also to pour into her students the love that Jesus Christ has poured into her life.
+Her work experience includes six years as an Analytical Chemist in Research and Development and Supervisor of a manufacturing/product development lab for two years.

 Mrs. Packer is a dedicated educator who co-teaches 1st and 2nd grade and serves as a Dyslexia tutor.
 She holds an Associates Degree in Business, studied Court Reporting in business school and also earned her CDA in Preschool Education.
 With 20 years of experience teaching preschool-aged children at other schools, Mrs. Packer joined West Highland nine years ago as a Dyslexia tutor and began teaching here four years ago.